kunnn1/Geospatial-Epigraphy-Dashboard-GSED-/README.md

 [Digital Corpus of the Nabataean and Developing Arabic Inscriptions](https://diconab.huma-num.fr/) (ed.
 Laïla Nehmé) and the
 [Digital Archive for the Study of pre-Islamic Arabian Inscriptions](https://dasi.cnr.it/) (ed.
 Alessandra Avanzini).
-The full bibliography is at the bottom of the page.
+The full bibliography is at the bottom of the page as I noted earlier.

 Basemap: [Natural Earth](https://www.naturalearthdata.com/), public domain.